Is it Smart to use your Retirement Funds or Home Equity to Pay for College?

 Is it ever a good idea to tap retirement funds or home equity?

 Choosing these options should be done as a last resort.
-Normal families across the country are figuring out how to pay for college without going broke or taking on insane amounts of debt.
+Families across the country are figuring out how to pay for college without going broke or taking on insane amounts of debt – and you can, as well.
 A well thought out college funding plan will always include a smart college choice, cash flow, tax planning, and smart lending strategies.

 College should not be looked at in a vacuum.
 Good financial planning is about choices and understanding the trade-offs that you are making if you raid your retirement funds or home equity.
 Preserving your retirement assets and retiring mortgage free are high priorities.
 You will either need to work longer, or retire on less.
 Be sure you understand the long term impact on your overall financial plan.